July 23, 2021

 Discover proven marketing tactics and strategies to navigate and succeed in promoting your business during challenging economic times.

 Economists predict a recession in 2023, and marketing teams are already planning for the impacts.
 But when no two recessions look the same, the dusty playbooks from 2008 won’t meet tomorrow’s demands.
-Here are seven tactics for building a recession-proof marketing plan.
+Here are eight tactics for building a recession-proof marketing plan.

 1. Plan Ahead